xrod/GAMes/README.md

 # GAMMes (Genetic Algorithm for Multi-Messenger)

-Python package that provide utility functions for optimizing the physical parameters of AGNs/blazars by comparing the Spectral Energy Distribution (SED) obtained by a radiation model to the observational data.
-Neutrino emission can also be included in the optimization.
+Python package that provides utility functions for optimizing the physical parameters of AGNs/blazars by fitting to observational data the Spectral Energy Distribution (SED) of photons and neutrinos obtained by a theoretical model.

 The software has been tested using the AM3 radiation model (S. Gao 2017) to obtain the blazar SEDs.